ConcurrentDistributedLab/PersistentCombining/README.md

     - `libpapi` in case that the `SYNCH_TRACK_CPU_COUNTERS` flag is enabled in `libconcurrent/config.h`.
     - `libvmem`, necessary for building the collection of persistent objects.
     - `libpmem`, necessary for building the collection of persistent objects.

+    Depending on where these packages are installed, the appropriate environment variable (e.g., the `LD_LIBRARY_PATH` variable for Linux) should contain the path to them.

 # License